In 2018, TV advertisers in the United States spent nearly 70 billion USD on TV commercials.

 Wave Analytics permits the company’s sales force to use a mobile app that works with large data files to create graphs, PowerPoint displays and other illustrations by drilling down into key aspects of a business.
 It also integrates with the company’s own system to bring ad data directly into Salesforce.

-Through Community Cloud, the company will finally be able to share real-time information with agencies and advertisers and permit two-way communication by connecting and facilitating electronic interactions.
+Through Community Cloud, the Fox will finally be able to share real-time information with agencies and advertisers and permit two-way communication by connecting and facilitating electronic interactions.

 Poised to Take Action